How To Remove PFAS From Your Drinking Water

 Reverse osmosis systems use a combination of sediment and carbon filtration, along with a membrane, to remove virtually all contaminants from water.
 It creates water that is extremely pure.

-Unfortunately, there are several drawbacks associated with using reverse osmosis systems to remove PFAS.
-The main drawback is that reverse osmosis removes virtually everything from your water, including minerals which are beneficial for human health.
+The first drawback is that reverse osmosis removes virtually everything from your water, including minerals which are beneficial for human health like calcium and magnesium.
+These minerals need to be added back into the water using an alkaliser.

 What’s The Best Way To Remove PFAS From Drinking Water?

 Of the three solutions mentioned above, carbon filtration is the simplest and most affordable option.
-Carbon does a wonderful job of removing PFAS from water, as long as you give your water sufficient exposure time to the carbon in the filter.
+Carbon does a wonderful job of removing PFAS from water, as long as you:

 Water Filters That Can Reduce PFAS In Drinking Water